nPocToI4eJI/wfrp4e-assistant/Readme.md

 The characteristics are randomized according to the rule described in the Rulebook:
 > If you wish to randomly create Characteristics, subtract –10, then add 2d10.
 So, a Characteristic of 30 translates to 2d10+20.
 If a Characteristic starts at 5, roll just 1d10 to randomise it.

+#### 4. Random token size
+- _Availability: NPCs and Creatures._
+- _Trigger: moving the token onto the scene._
+- _Action: randomize the size of the token ±20%._
+- _Setup:_
+  - Check the box in the corresponding Assistant item.

 #### 4. Token coloration on death
 - _Availability: Characters, NPCs, and Creatures._